Bayer-Group/fleet-client/README.md

 ## Usage

 Below is a quick start guide for using the Scala fleet client.
-For more information, see the [comprehensive documentation for the Scala Fleet Client](http://monsantoco.github.io/fleet-client/latest/api/#com.monsanto.arch.fleet.package).
+For more information, see the [comprehensive documentation for the Scala fleet Client](http://monsantoco.github.io/fleet-client/latest/api/#com.monsanto.arch.fleet.package).